Lumi-supercomputer/LUMI-SoftwareStack/docs/SitePackage.md

 The alternative would be to use a trick that is also used in some CPE module files to read in and execute code from an external file.

-The current implementation is a stub that relies on the environment variable ``LUMI_PARTITION`` but the goal is to replace this with something more robust to ensure that it also works in SLURM job scripts where that environment variable may have the wrong value as SLURM by default copies its environment from the node where the job was submitted.
+LUMI_OVERWRITE_PARTITION is defined and if so, the value of that variable is used.
+It is assumed to be C, G, D or L depending on the node type (CPU compute, GPU compute, data and visualisation or login), or can be common to install software in the hidden common partition.

+If that environment variable is not defined, we currently emply the following algorithm as a demo of what can be done on the final LUMI installation:

+  * On eiger uan01 and uan02 the partition is set to L

+  * On eiger uan03 the partition is set to common

+  * On all other hosts we first check for the environment variable LUMI_PARTITION and use that one and otherwise we set the partition to L.

-The idea is to ensure that a ``module reload`` would reload the loaded software stack for the partition on which the ``module reload`` command is run.
+The idea is to ensure that a ``module update`` would reload the loaded software stack for the partition on which the ``module update`` command is run.

 ### get_CPE_component